The Best Student Job Ideas This Summer

 Get a job working the event circuit this summer, contact the big companies (like Festaff) who help put on dozens of events each year.
 There are thousands of diverse jobs, from wrist-banding to directing traffic.
 So if you’re willing to work hard, you shouldn’t have much trouble getting on a crew.

-If you love kids and working outside, why not spend the summer giving back to your community by becoming a camp counselor?
-You’ll get to play games, go on hikes, and live in a beautiful place far from the city.
-Plus, positions as a camp counselor look great on resumes, build leadership qualities, and show employers that you’re both responsible and community minded.
+If you love kids and working outside, why not spend the summer giving back to a community?
+You’ll get to play games, go on hikes, and dependent on where you choose to go, maybe even live in a beautiful location too!
+Plus, positions as a camp worker will look great on your future CV, build leadership qualities, and show employers that you’re both responsible and community minded.

 Have you always wanted to travel, but been discouraged by the steep cost?
 Then get a job abroad.
 Head off to a country where the cost of living is low, and find yourself a job that helps you connect with the local community.